badampudimahesh2005/Chat-App/client/README.md

 allows you to create complex animations using a JSON file.
 It is a popular choice for creating animations in React applications.
 -----------------------------------
+# chat page -Chat container

+For emojis , we used react-emoji --> emoji-picker-react package